aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-accounts.md

 web3.eth.accounts.create([entropy]);
 ```

-Generates an account object with private key and public key.
+Generates an account object with a private key and public key.

 <h3>Parameters</h3>